-- College of Medicine Internal Medicine Residency Residents
+- College of Medicine Communique Internal Medicine Residency Residents

 Providing outstanding patient care means recognizing when systems and practices need fixing – and having the courage to speak up and take steps to solve the problem.
 That was the message from a recent Quality Improvement and Patient Safety forum for physicians-in-training through a partnership between UCF, HCA Healthcare and the Orlando VA Medical Center.

 The “Keepers of the Cause” conference featured a QI expert from Harvard Medical School and the results of quality improvement projects residents and faculty had organized during graduate medical education training at the VA and HCA Florida Osceola Hospital.

 Improving clinical processes leads to better, safer patient care, said Dr. Ashwini Komarla, a College of Medicine assistant professor who leads the quality and safety curriculum for UCF’s inaugural internal medicine residency program based at the Orlando VA and HCA Florida Osceola Hospital.
 “Quality improvement training gives residents a different avenue of thinking about the care of patients and the world,” she said.
 “We want to empower them to be problem-solvers.”

 Dr. George Alvarez serves as the program’s chief resident responsible for quality improvement and patient safety at the Orlando VA in Lake Nona, one of the country’s largest veteran’s hospitals and the home to the VA’s national simulation center.
 He will graduate this month and join AdventHealth in Orlando as a critical care fellow.